 - Check whether you need a business or sales tax license in Iowa

 What’s the cheapest way to start an LLC?

 You can get an LLC cheaply by filing your formation documents yourself.
 You’ll also save money by being your own Registered Agent, and using our free LLC Operating Agreement template.

 By forming your LLC yourself, being your own Registered Agent, and using our Operating Agreement template you can save over $400.

 How long does it take to get an LLC in Iowa?

 How long it takes to get an LLC in Iowa depends on how you file your Certificate of Organization.

 You can get an LLC in Iowa approved in 1 business day if you file online.
-On the other hand, filing by mail takes about 7-14 business days (including mail time).
+On the other hand, filing by mail takes about 7-10 business days (plus mail time).

 It varies.
 Some banks charge monthly fees ($10 to $20 per month), but these can sometimes be avoided by meeting certain requirements.
 For example, if you make a certain number of direct deposits or maintain a specified minimum balance, then they’ll waive the monthly fees.

 And you might be able to find a bank that doesn’t charge any monthly fees.